 - Brenda Maria Zoderer, Institute of Landscape Development, Conservation and Recreation Planning, University of Natural Resources and Life Sciences

-- Collaborative paper publication (literature review or conceptual paper)
+- Collaborative paper publication

 - Organize trainings about dissemination / outreach / participatory methods